ajan234/Yelp-Sentiment-Analysis/README.md

-# Yelp Sentiment Analysis of Top Restuarants
+# Yelp Sentiment Analysis of Top Businesses

 This project uses natural language processing (NLP) to predict whether Yelp customer reviews are positive or negative based on keywords.
 I will use Topic modeling more over Latent Dirchilet Allocation to find the hidden structures presented in the reviews and tips data provided by yelp.
-This type of analysis is used to understand customer preferences for the restaurants through customer reviews and tips.
+This type of analysis is used to understand customer preferences for the businesses through the tips provided by customerss.

 ## Project Tools
 Python <br />
 Jupyter Notebook <br />
-Tableau <br />

 ## Data Source
 The Data from this porject is provided by yelp on https://www.yelp.com/dataset/download